Washington Community Scholars’ Center

 Internships for any major

 Work part-time at a meaningful internship in any major, including the sciences, the arts, and pre-professional programs.
 Explore a job field that interests you while contributing to the community.
 Internship locations include congressional offices, grassroots organizations, for-profit companies, news outlets, museums, schools, health clinics, and more.
-DC is the unofficial “internship capital of the United States,” so WCSC students often work alongside other students.
+DC is the unofficial “internship capital of the United States,” so WCSC students often work alongside other students, making connections and developing friendships that often last a lifetime.

 Community living in an urban culture